edinburgh-napier/SET09102/notes/unit5_testing/bdd.md

 BDD provides numerous advantages, particularly in complex or customer-focused projects.
 The collaborative approach helps prevent misunderstandings and clarifies requirements early in the development process, making it less likely that developers build the wrong functionality.
-BDD also emphasizes the user experience, as test scenarios are written from the user’s perspective, leading to more user-centric designs.
+BDD also emphasies the user experience, as test scenarios are written from the user’s perspective, leading to more user-centric designs.
 Finally, BDD scenarios become living documentation that can be easily maintained and updated, ensuring that everyone has a clear view of the system’s behavior and requirements.